graphdr/formatdown/README.md

 **`format_text()`**
 Convert a character vector to math-delimited character vector.
 Useful for creating a consistent typeface across all columns of a table.

+**`formatdown_options()`**
+Global options are provided for arguments that users would likely prefer to set once in a document instead of repeating in every function call.
+For example, some users prefer a comma decimal marker (“,”) throughout a document.

 ## Usage